 What do patient advocates do?

-The exact responsibilities a patient advocate takes on varies from position to position, but there are some very important overlapping duties.
-Patient advocates fight to ensure that patient’s rights are upheld and that they receive the best health care possible, no matter how complicated their health conditions are.
-Just as importantly, they work to ensure that patients receive affordable care from professionals they trust.
+A patient advocate’s responsibilities vary from position to position, but some important overlapping duties exist.
+Patient advocates fight to ensure that patients’ rights are upheld and that they receive the best health care possible, no matter how complicated their health conditions are.
+Importantly, they ensure that patients receive affordable care from trusted professionals.
+A’srpsibilities

 Some patient advocates work to make the basics of the healthcare system more manageable.
-These individuals will help set up medical appointments, help secure second opinions and help locate legal and financial help if necessary.
-Patient advocates often help patients negotiate medical bills, review medical bills for accuracy and even resolve conflicts between healthcare providers and patients.
+Patient advocates often help patients negotiate, review medical bills for accuracy, and even resolve conflicts between healthcare providers and patients.
+These individuals will help set up medical appointments, help secure second opinions, and help locate legal and financial help if necessary.

 Other patient advocates are concerned primarily with financial help.
-They have a stronger focus on communicating with insurance companies and billing departments to secure care which is as affordable as possible.
-This kind of patient advocate often has access to financial aid options which can make medical care a smaller financial burden.
+They have a stronger focus on communicating with insurance companies and billing departments to secure care that is as affordable as possible.
+This kind of patient advocate often has access to financial aid options, which can make medical care a smaller financial burden.

-There are also patient advocates who work with you even when you are outside of the hospital.
-They will help gather information about the patient’s health conditions, read medical charts and documents and even help complete applications and forms.
+Some patient advocates work with you even when you are outside of the hospital.
+They will help gather information about the patient’s health conditions, read medical charts and documents, and even help complete applications and forms.

-Perhaps most importantly, patient advocates ensure that patient’s wishes are upheld and that their voice is heard throughout the healthcare process.
-From life-saving surgeries to routine checkups, patient advocates can help make sure that patients are heard.
+Perhaps most importantly, patient advocates ensure patients’ wishes are upheld, and their voice is heard throughout the healthcare process.
+From life-saving surgeries to routine checkups, patient advocates can help ensure patients are listened to.

 Is patient advocacy a fulfilling role?

 Patient advocacy is one of the most rewarding careers in the medical field.
 Individuals with a deep-rooted drive to help others might find themselves a particularly good fit for the role.
-If you enjoy working with other people and are willing to go the extra mile to ensure they are treated fairly, this might be an excellent job for you.
+If you enjoy working with others and are willing to go the extra mile to ensure they are treated fairly, this might be an excellent job.
 If you know that you have trouble with tenacity and don’t have a strong drive to help, on the other hand, this might not be a great pick for you.

 How can I become a patient advocate?

-If you are interested in learning more about patient advocacy, consider looking into a social work program.
+If you want to learn more about patient advocacy, consider looking into a social work program.
 Don’t worry if you’re already working or don’t live near a brick-and-mortar institution.
 The good news is that you can obtain an FSU Master’s in Social Work without even taking your GRE!
-Accredited providers such as Florida State University often accept financial aid and have flexible programs for busy adults.
+Accredited providers like Florida State University often accept financial aid and have flexible programs for busy adults.

 Emergency medical technician (EMT)

 Experiencing a health crisis can be one of the most terrifying events.
-The fear that comes with realizing that you aren’t okay, paired with the upcoming physical and financial stress, can combine to form a truly nightmarish sequence of events.
-For many people, a great comfort during these experiences is the kindness they receive from emergency medical personnel committed to keeping them as safe and healthy as possible.
+The fear of realizing you aren’t okay and the upcoming physical and financial stress can combine to form a truly nightmarish sequence of events.
+Many people feel great comfort during these experiences because of the kindness they receive from emergency medical personnel committed to keeping them as safe and healthy as possible.
 Few things are as rewarding as making a positive difference in someone’s life, and the medical profession has these opportunities in spades.

 Many people enter healthcare with the hope of helping those in need.
-One of the industry’s most common entry points, and most fulfilling positions, is a career as an emergency medical technician (EMT) .
-When someone is scared about their health and worried about how their life might be disrupted, a little kindness and competent care can go a long way.
+One of the industry’s most common entry points and most fulfilling positions is a career as an emergency medical technician (EMT).
+When someone is scared about their health and worried about how their life might be disrupted, kindness and competent care can go a long way.

 EMTs serve a critical function in society.
 They must work well under immense pressure and challenging circumstances to save lives.
-Professional EMTs are responsible for helping people “in the field” and ensuring they have the best chance of recovering.
+Professional EMTs are responsible for helping people “in the field” and ensuring they can recover.

 What do EMTs do?

 EMTs are responsible for quite a bit.
 Their jobs are varied and often include everything from visual examinations to more advanced life-saving techniques.
-Some of the most basic responsibilities EMTs can expect to fulfill include conducting examinations and evaluations to determine if emergency care is needed.
-If they determine it does need to be provided, EMTs must be prepared to care for individuals before they are admitted to the hospital.
-This includes collecting the patient’s information, documenting their condition, providing treatment and transporting patients in a safe, clean environment.
+Some of the most basic responsibilities EMTs can expect to fulfill include conducting studies and evaluations to determine if emergency care is needed.
+If they decide it does need to be provided, EMTs must be prepared to care for individuals before they are admitted to the hospital.
+This includes collecting the patient’s information, documenting their condition, providing treatment, and transporting patients in a safe, clean environment.

 Is EMT a fulfilling career choice?

 As you positively impact other people directly, many find that being an EMT is one of the most fulfilling jobs in the medical industry.
-As mentioned earlier, working as an EMT is often a good fit for people with a deep-seated drive to care for others.
-This motivation is not a requirement for the job, but it certainly helps workers feel fulfilled as they help save lives.
+As mentioned, working as an EMT is often a good fit for people with a deep-seated drive to care for others.
+This motivation is not a requirement for the job, but it helps workers feel fulfilled as they help save lives.

 How can I become an EMT?

 Becoming an EMT is quite straightforward.
-Students will complete at least 170 course hours, where they learn how to assess patients, common medical issues, life-saving medical care and treatment methods.
-Not everyone studying to become an EMT will learn the same thing in training as some courses allow students to specialize and focus on different aspects of the job.
+Students will complete at least 170 course hours to learn how to assess patients, common medical issues, life-saving medical care, and treatment methods.
+Not everyone studying to become an EMT will learn the same thing in training, as some courses allow students to specialize and focus on different aspects of the job.

 Certified nurse midwife (CNM)

 Yet another rewarding role in the medical industry is the certified nurse midwife (CNM).
-According to the US Bureau of Labor Statistics (BLS), the field of nurse practitioners, nurse anesthetists and nurse midwives is expected to grow by 40% by 2031.
-This is an incredibly fast growth projection across most occupational fields and demonstrates the importance of the care that CNMs provide to their patients.
+According to the US Bureau of Labor Statistics (BLS), the field of nurse practitioners, nurse anesthetists, and nurse midwives is expected to grow by 40% by 2031.
+This is an incredibly fast growth projection across most occupational fields and demonstrates the importance of CNMs’ care.

 Patients who work with CNMs often seek natural childbirth help, although not always.
 They typically turn to midwives for more personalized information as they progress through their pregnancies.